Desktop Tests in Test Studio

 Tip

-If you attempt to initiate a recording session in a desktop test, before it is configured, the Desktop Config Wizard pops up and lets you choose the application to automate.
+If you try to initiate a recording session in a desktop test, before this is configured, the Desktop Config Wizard pops up and lets you choose the application to automate.

 Choose the Desktop Application to Automate